-As Caroline explained: “Data can help us be confident that audiences will be receptive to certain messages or we’re using the right channels to target the right influencers.
+As Caroline pointed out: “Data can help us be more certain that audiences will be receptive to certain messages and that we’re using the right channels to target the right influencers.
 We can then be more confident in telling clients what story to tell or the areas they need to place their budget to have the greatest impact.”

 A data-driven strategy can help PR practitioners create eye-catching creatives and be more likely to succeed in the execution of their campaigns.
 It may demand more time investment through the briefing and ideation process but, in the long run, turning to data will generate better results, more impactful campaigns and happier clients.

 As traditional and new digital media spaces converge, PR firms need to be open to novel approaches.
 This includes bringing brands directly to their audiences, which goes against the traditional PR and comms approach of using influencers to convey brand messages.